 - Choose exFAT as the file system in the Format Partition screen.

-If the user desires to use NTFS, APFS or HFS+ for any specific reasons and does not want to opt for exFAT, there is another option.
-Instead of formatting a drive with a single file system, the user can create two partitions and format those with NTFS, APFS, HFS+ or any other file systems.
+If the user desires to use NTFS, APFS, or HFS+ for any specific reason and does not want to opt for exFAT, there is another option.
+Instead of formatting a drive with a single file system, the user can create two partitions and format those with NTFS, APFS, HFS+, or any other file system.